 Tushar Kaul, CMO at Bella & Duke says that “Mindset is the most important thing.
 A growth mindset and attitude are something you either have or you don’t”.
 Growth marketers are different to digital marketing managers or performance marketers.

-Marketers who strive to apply growth marketing principles to the entire marketing funnel are likely to see better results.
+Marketers who strive to apply its principles to the entire marketing funnel are likely to see better results.
 Upper funnel brand-building media is recognised to be equally as crucial for generating growth as the more measurable lower funnel approaches.

-While much of the industry associates growth marketing with digital media, our Growth Marketing thinkers took a broader perspective, with most striving to apply growth marketing ideas to the entire marketing funnel.
+While much of the industry associates growth marketing with digital media, our GM thinkers took a broader perspective, with most striving to apply its ideas to the entire marketing funnel.
 It was acknowledged that upper-funnel brand-building media is recognised to be equally as crucial for generating growth as the more measurable lower funnel approaches.